delay4now/main/gandhi-quotes-01.md

 ## Becoming as the Goal

 ### Quote 8
-> GANDHI: An eye for an eye only ends up making the whole world blind...
+> GANDHI: An eye for an eye only ends up making the whole world blind ...
 If we obtain our freedom by murder and bloodshed I want no part of it.
 >
+> NEHRU: Bapu, the whole nation is marching.
+They wouldn't stop, even if we asked them to.
+>
 > GANDHI: I will ask.
 And I will fast as penance for my part in arousing such emotions, and I will not stop until they stop.
+>
+> NEHRU: But, Gandhiji people are aroused.
+They won't stop.
+>
+> GANDHI: If I die, perhaps they will.

 ### Remark on the Quote
 As alluded to in the previous remark,